Emma Maree

 Choosing a counsellor is an important step on your journey towards healing and self-discovery, and I am here to support you every step of the way.
 As an integrative humanistic counsellor, my primary focus is you - your experiences, feelings and aspirations.
 I create a warm, welcoming space where you can express yourself freely, without judgement.

 In our sessions , you'll find a space where your'e truly heard and accepted without judgement.
 We will work at your pace focusing on what feels important to you.
-My commitment is to walk alongside you with empathy and understanding, empowering you to find clarity and confidence in your own decisions.
+We may work with the feelings you have and explore at a deeper level, where they may have come from.
+This can provide a deeper understanding of your past, present and help you to move forward.

-I offer online/telephone and in-person sessions depending on your requirements.
+I offer in-person sessions and online and telephone counselling to anywhere in the uk, depending on your requirements.
 I work from a private location, about 15 minutes from Horsham in West Sussex.
 Public transportation and free on-street parking is available.

 What to expect in your first session.